Call 440-997-5957 or just dial...2-1-1

-We are back to work with new COVID-19 protocols to ensure the health and safety of our workers and customers.
+We are using COVID-19 protocols to ensure the health and safety of our workers and customers.
 Apply now!

 Also simply referred to as "Weatherization," the Home Weatherization Assistance Program (HWAP) is a designed to improve energy efficiency, reduce energy consumption and ensure safe environments for income eligible households.
 Qualifying households receive:

 an on-site inspection and energy audit